WashPost Slaps Adam Schiff with 4 Pinocchios for ‘Flat-Out False' Claim

 “The explanation that Schiff was not sure it was the same whistleblower especially strains credulity,” the fact-checker went on.
 “Schiff earns Four Pinocchios.”

-In a statement earlier this week, a spokesperson for the House Intelligence panel conceded the lawmaker’s “should have been more carefully phrased” in his response to the MSNBC contributor.
+In a statement earlier this week, a spokesperson for the House Intelligence panel conceded the lawmaker “should have been more carefully phrased” in his response to the MSNBC contributor.

 “Regarding Chairman Schiff’s comments on ‘Morning Joe,’ in the context, he intended to answer the question of whether the Committee had heard testimony from the whistleblower, which they had not,” said the press representative.
 “As he said in his answer, the whistleblower was then awaiting instructions from the acting [director of national intelligence] as to how the whistleblower could contact the Committee.
 Nonetheless he acknowledges that his statement should have been more carefully phrased to make that distinction clear.”